-Historically, the Company invested a significant amount of its capital budget to drill unproved locations rather than convert proved undeveloped reserves to proved developed reserves.
-However, in the year ended December 31, 2022, \$391.3 million of development capital expenditures were incurred primarily to convert proved undeveloped reserves to proved developed reserves, compared with \$45.9 million in development capital expenditures in the year ended December 31, 2021.
-Also, a portion of the Company's development capital expenditures each year was for the continued development of a water infrastructure system and the drilling of salt-water disposal wells to facilitate the Company's increased levels of produced water, reduce its future water sourcing costs by recycling produced water and reduce the use of trucking for its produced water disposal activities as well as the continued construction of central tank batteries for handling of the Company's increasing production volumes.
+To date, the Company invested the majority of its capital budget to drill unproved locations rather than convert proved undeveloped reserves to proved developed reserves.
+A portion of the Company's development capital invested during the Successor Period was for the development of a water infrastructure system and the drilling of salt-water disposal wells to facilitate the Company's increased water production, reduce its future water costs and reduce the use of trucking for its produced water disposal activities.

-As of December 31, 2022, all our proved undeveloped reserves are scheduled to be developed within five years from the date they were initially recorded.
+As of December 31, 2021, all of our proved undeveloped reserves are scheduled to be developed within five years from the date they were initially recorded.